Amatov1992/31github/README.md

 -   [Code tours](#code-tours)

-## Installing the app using a Scratch Org
+## Installing the app using a Scratch org

 1. Set up your environment.
 Follow the steps in the [Quick Start: Lightning Web Components](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/) Trailhead project.
 The steps include: